wavefrontHQ/docs/pages/doc/metrics_security.md

 <!---Have to change screenshot to show Save instead of Apply--->

 * In the top row, you can click **Create Rule**.
-Each newly newly created rule has Priority 1 by default, which means it overrides all other rules.
+Each newly created rule has Priority 1 by default, which means it overrides all other rules.
 Drag and drop rules to change priority.
 * The **Version History** button allows you to revert to an earlier version of the policy.
 * Information on who last edited the security policy and when that happened is always included.
 * Select one or more rules by clicking the check box, then use the icons above to clone or delete selected rules.
 You can change several rules, and then click **Save** to commit the changes.